-As Christmas fast approaches, many of us are getting antsy, stressed out and anything but festive with all the places we have to be, people we have to see and the things we have to do.
-I love a good Christmas Market but they do get very crowded which can add to the stress!
-So what you need is a special gift to soothe your mind, body and spirit before, during or after Christmas.
-Here are a few of my favourite Lake District treats to enjoy now, or any time of the year.
+As life increases its pace, many of us stressed out with all the places we have to be, people we have to see and the things we have to do.
+What you need is a special gift to soothe your mind, body and spirit and improve your well-being Here are a few of my favourite Lake District treats to enjoy now, or any time of the year.

 3 Lake District Treats